Google’s DeepMind A.I. Technology That Learns Like Humans Raises Safety Concerns

 “The greed motivation reflects the temptation to take out a rival and collect all the apples oneself.”

-The observation raised, once again, warnings by several top scientists, including the British theoretical physicist Stephen Hawking, that autonomous AI systems that are able to engage in independent thought process could pose a threat to the human race due to their ability to focus independently on deriving the most efficient solutions to specific problems.
+The observation raised, once again, warnings by several top scientists, including the British theoretical physicist Stephen Hawking, that autonomous AI systems that can engage in independent thought process could pose a threat to the human race due to their ability to focus independently on deriving the most efficient solutions to specific problems.

 “The development of full artificial intelligence could spell the end of the human race,” Hawking once told the BBC.